jonathansharman/najan/src/determiner-phrases.md

 The **generic determiner** {ðu} refers to the complement in a general, nonspecific sense.
 It's often used with the [gnomic aspect](./tense-aspect).
-This determiner doesn't map cleanly to any one determiner in English; for instance, "a man's gotta eat", "cats are cute", and "the giraffe is an African species" all have a generic subject.
+This determiner doesn't map cleanly to any one determiner in English; for instance, *a man's gotta eat*, *cats are cute*, and *the giraffe is an African species* all have a generic subject.

 <gloss>
 je  | ŋɪ  | ko | ðu  | dwav | kem